FreaKzero/sod-anagram/README.md

-# Shadow of Doubt - Anagram Solver
+# Shadows of Doubt - Anagram Solver
 Very little Webapp for solving of the Citizen Anagrams in Shadow of Doubt

 ![play a game](readme/screen.png)